 Make certain the model's receiver antenna is properly installed before operating your model.
-See "Setting up the antenna."
+See "Installing the Receiver Antenna."
 Failure to properly install the receiver antenna will result in greatly reduced radio range and potential loss of control.

 Remember, always turn the transmitter on first and off last to avoid damage to your model.